• Skip to primary navigation

 Instructions

-• Every 15 minutes, stir
+• Every 30 minutes, stir.

-• Let cool completely, approximately 20-30 minutes
+• Let cool completely, approximately 20-30 minutes, on counter out of sunlight or in refrigerator.

-• Serve
+• Serve.

 Nutrition

 Did you make this recipe?
-Let me know!
+Leave a comment!
 Cancel reply

 Your email address will not be published.
 Required fields are marked *